-What is an integrated foundation degree?
+What is a degree with an integrated foundation stage?

 Nervous about doing a degree?